Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Some diseases may require surgical intervention, which is possible with neoplasms and intervertebral hernias.

-To diagnose radicular syndrome, as well as to prescribe adequate treatment, you need to contact a neurologist.
+To diagnose radicular syndrome, as well as to prescribe adequate treatment, you need to consult a neurologist.

-We also suggest using our online disease diagnostic service, which, based on the symptoms entered, selects probable diseases.
+We also suggest using our online disease diagnostic service, which selects probable diseases based on the entered symptoms.

-Intercostal neuralgia is a painful condition caused by irritation or compression of the intercostal nerves.
-Intercostal neuralgia, the symptoms of which are usually observed in older people, is explained by age-related changes that are relevant to the state of their vessels.
+Intercostal neuralgia is a painful condition caused by irritation of the intercostal nerves or their compression.
+Intercostal neuralgia, the symptoms of which are usually observed in older people, is explained by age-related changes that are relevant to the condition of their blood vessels.
 As for children, this disease is extremely rare in them.

 Radiculitis is a disease of the nervous system in which the roots of the spinal nerves are affected.
-Radiculitis, the main symptom of which is pain in the neck or back (depending on such a lesion), can also be referred to in medical practice as radiculopathy.
+Radiculitis, the main symptom of which is pain in the neck or back (depending on the lesion), can also be referred to in medical practice as radiculopathy.

-Sciatica is inflammation of the sciatic nerve.
-In some sources, the disease may be referred to as sciatic neuralgia or sciatica.
-The most characteristic symptom for this ailment is back pain, which radiates to the lower limb.
+Sciatica is an inflammation of the sciatic nerve.
+In some sources, the disease may be referred to as sciatic neuralgia or lumbosacral radiculitis.
+The most characteristic symptom for this disease is back pain, which radiates to the lower limb.
 The main risk group is people over 30 years of age.
 At an earlier age, the disease is almost never diagnosed.

-Raynaud's disease is a disorder of the paroxysmal type in the arterial blood supply to the feet and / or hands, which occurs against the background of prolonged exposure to stress, cold, and some other factors.
-Raynaud's disease, the symptoms of which are more common among women, is distinguished primarily by the symmetry of the lesion of the limbs.
+Raynaud's disease is a paroxysmal disorder in the arterial blood supply to the feet and/or hands that occurs due to prolonged exposure to stress, cold and some other factors.
+Raynaud's disease, the symptoms of which appear more often among women, is distinguished primarily by the symmetry of damage to the extremities.

 With the help of exercise and abstinence, most people can do without medicine.